Molluscum Contagiosum During Pregnancy: Causes And Symptoms

 Treating Molluscum Contagiosum While Pregnant

-If you contract lesions around the genital area (on or near the vulva, vagina, or anus), seek immediate medical attention, as lesions in these areas could lead to many complications.
+If you contract lesions around the genital area (on or near the vulva, vagina, or anus), seek immediate medical attention, as lesions in these areas could lead to secondary bacterial infections or other complications (1).

 Some treatment methods for Molluscum contagiosum during pregnancy include: